Maryland Healthy Beaches 2019 Progress Report

 Guidance and Current Activities

 Once your local health department has identified recreational bathing areas (beaches), the next steps involve defining the physical extent of the beach, identifying potential pollution sources, determining beach usage, establishing monitoring priorities, designing a sampling strategy, and implementing notification procedures.
 Local health departments monitor water quality through sampling and the Department of Health analyzes the samples for indicator bacteria.
 Maryland’s beach water quality standards are used to assess the risk associated with bacterial indicator levels.
 Current bacteria indicator laboratory methods require at least 24 hours before the results are known.
 Under the BEACH Act, EPA is responsible for developing new and faster methods to detect pathogens and pathogen indicators of fecal contamination.
-EPA is conducting studies to measure temporal and spatial variation of bacteria because there is potential for considerable variability in measuring bacterial levels in recreational waters.

 You can contact MDE’s Beaches program by calling (410) 537-3618.